-- 1/2k. of ground lean pork (or a mixture of ground pork and pounded fresh shrimps)
+- ½ k. of ground pork (or a mixture of ground pork and pounded fresh shrimps)

 - 1 tsp. of finely minced garlic